 Because the ideal pH level of hot tub water is slightly basic (between 7.4 and 7.6 on the pH scale) and rainwater is acidic (generally between 5.0 and 5.5) significant quantities of rain will reduce the pH level of the hot tub water.

 The added rainwater can also cause the chemicals in the hot tub water to become diluted.
 This could mean your sanitizer becomes less effective or that you’ll need to add other chemicals to keep the water chemistry balanced.

 You don’t have to worry that some rainwater will ruin your hot tub or make it unsafe to use, it’s more just an inconvenience that might require you to test the water more often and possibly add more chemicals.

 Reducing the Effects of Rain on Water Chemistry

-To preserve the balance of your water chemistry and reduce the amount of chemicals you need to add, you should always cover your hot tub when it isn’t being used.
-Allowing it to sit open invites airborne contaminants such as dust, pollen and insects or, in this case, acidic rainwater, to mess with the water chemistry balance.
+To preserve the balance of your water chemistry and reduce the number of chemicals you need to add, you should always cover your hot tub when it isn’t being used.
+Allowing it to sit open invites airborne contaminants such as dust, pollen, and insects or, in this case, acidic rainwater, to mess with the water chemistry balance.
 Failing to replace the cover also allows water to evaporate and heat to escape.